 Because I am amazed about human variety I started a worldwide street portrait project.
 Here I’m using the analog medium (medium and large format cameras) to capture interesting people on the street.
 Visit here for portraits and stories.
 This has also affected my portrait photography a lot.
 It is very similar to the wedding process, I want to know the people I photograph to create images that match their character.

-This deceleration led me to the wet plate collodion process.
+This deceleration led me to the wet plate collodion process (see my guide).
 Analog photography makes you do more with your hands and pouring collodion on tin types was the next step for me.
 To take even more time makes a huge change for me and for the customer – photography is a lot about creating memories and the experience.

 Besides newspapers and magazines, you can find my photographs in a book.
 I write also articles for professional German journal and still have my column in a German sports magazine.
 My wet plate work was presented in several TV documentaries and since 2017 I’ve been giving wet plate workshops in the historical museum Seidel in Krumau (Czech Republic).